 As you navigate semesters and breaks, finding self storage near your campus is the last thing on your mind.
 Still, it is pertinent that you find secure self storage for your dorm room’s contents prior to heading home for the break.
 Look no further than Mr. Storage in Toledo, Ohio for your source of affordable state college storage units.
 Learn how to conquer common college storage mistakes this year through our handy guide below!

 Look; we know it might be tempting renting a smaller unit to save some cash.
 Still, there is nothing worse than running out of storage space mid-move.
 In fact, you might want to consider sizing up your unit to make packing it an easier endeavor.
-Moving.com helps highlight how much space each unit can hold in a recent article detailing college summer storage tips.
+Moving.com helps highlight how much space each unit can hold in an article detailing college summer storage tips.
 As they discuss, a 5×5 size unit should be sufficient to store the contents of a single small dorm room; however, you should size up to a 5×10 size unit for two or three-bedroom apartments.
 Use these guidelines as a reference point when considering what unit to rent.

 Similar in worth, Mr. Storage offers a free storage calculator to customers online.
 Simply input any items you plan to store, and this handy calculator provides an estimate as to how much storage space you will need.
 Use the estimated space provided to determine the appropriate storage unit for your needs.
 Avoid the mistake of downsizing and choose the right size storage unit today!